Expulsion of congregations (1880): Jesuits on Rue de Sèvres (June 30)

 Mourning women kissing the cassocks of expelled Jesuits, while police officers try to hold back the crowd of Catholic demonstrators.
 Drawing from L'Illustration.

 The sole establishment in Paris affected by the implementation of the initial decree was the motherhouse of the Society of Jesus, situated at 33 Rue de Sèvres.
 Consequently, the event was extensively documented by contemporary press outlets, including some foreign journalists.

 On June 29, 1880, at nine o'clock, Commissioners Clément and Dulac arrived to seal the door of the chapel, observed by a considerable gathering of onlookers.
 The following morning, at dawn, a considerable number of devout Catholics and supporters of the Jesuits assembled in front of the establishment.
 According to L'Illustration, each individual placed a note of gratitude into the mailbox.
-The silent vigil persisted until 4:30 a.m., when the commissioners returned, accompanied by a hundred police officers and several officers.
+The silent vigil persisted until 4:30 am, when the commissioners returned, accompanied by a hundred police officers and several officers.
 Also present was Louis Andrieux, the prefect of police.
 The commissioners proceeded to enter the establishment, where they were met with a hostile reception.
 The crowd shouted "Long live the Jesuits!
 Long live freedom!
 Down with the decrees!"
 The commissioners were then confronted by Deputy Léon de Baudry d'Asson and Senators Hippolyte-Louis de Lorgeril and Hervé de Saisy.
 The situation was further complicated by the presence of 500 demonstrators, who were attempting to express their opposition to the commissioners' actions.

 With the inner door secured, Clément perused the document containing the expulsion decree.
 Father Pitol, the superior of the community, and Senator Lacroix de Ravignan from Landes—the president of the civil society owning the building—responded through the door that the Jesuits would only yield to force.
 A locksmith was called to the scene to break the lock.
 As the crowd once again threatened to overwhelm the police, two additional brigades of police officers were required to push the demonstrators back to the two ends of the Bon Marché square.
 Blows were exchanged, and Senator Léon d'Andigné, having torn a policeman's uniform, was arrested.